-After doing the Hovercraft and Friction experiment, we were left with an empty CD case.
+After finishing the Hovercraft and Friction experiment, you will be left with an empty CD case.

 - grass seed (you may have to experiment with a few brands.
 We had great results using this one, but only moderate success with this.)